Divine Public School, Rayagada

 Divine Public School, Rayagada is a Co-ed public High school in Rayagada.
 It is situated at the By-pass road of Rayagada opposite to UGMIT, Rayagada.

 History

-Divine Group of Schools are the institutions of educational and extra-curricular excellence.
-Its objective is to make holistic development of each child.

 Established in the year 1993, the school was recognized by the Government of Orissa, Education Department.
 Hindi is the second language in this English medium school.
 The school is affiliated with Indian Certificate of Secondary Education ICSE syllabus.
 The school has a spacious and well resourced Library.

 Campus & Buildings

 The school is located on the bypass road of Rayagada.